cypress-io/cypress-documentation/content/guides/references/advanced-installation.md

 ## Opt out of Cypress commercial messaging

-Cypress may occasionally display messages related to our commercial offerings and how they could benefit you during your workflows.
+Cypress may occasionally display messages in your CI logs related to our commercial offerings and how they could benefit you during your workflows.

 If you would like to opt out of all commercial messaging, you can do so by setting `CYPRESS_COMMERCIAL_RECOMMENDATIONS=0` in your system environment